-- To address the NO_x exceedances recorded from October 2023 - April 2024, fine tuning of CHP 2 such as reviewing the ignition temperature curve, spark plug condition check and adjusting the intake & exhaust valves on the cylinder is being conducted to reduce the fluctuations in NO_x emissions and to keep within the permissible limit. - To address the SO2 exceedances recorded from October 2023 - April 2024, SO2 sampling and testing was completed by a third-party laboratory that showed lower SO2 values than those reported by the CEMS.
+Monitoring Location Measures/ Actions to Address any Exceedances Implementation Timeline & Status the intake & exhaust valves on the cylinder was conducted to reduce the fluctuations in NO x emissions and to keep within the permissible limit.
+To address the SO 2 exceedances recorded from October 2023 - April 2024, SO 2 sampling and testing was completed by a third-party laboratory that showed lower SO 2 values than those reported by the CEMS.
 The lower values measured by the laboratory was attributed to methane gas interference.
-Based on this study, it was proposed to implement a correction factor in the CEMS to adjust for the methane gas interference. - To address the HCl exceedances recorded from November 2023 and April 2024, the Contractor shall implement fine tuning measures such as reviewing the ignition temperature curve, spark plug condition check and adjusting the intake & exhaust valves on the cylinder to reduce the fluctuations in HCl emissions and keep within the permissible limit. - A CHP expert from Europe will visit the ORRC1 facility to review the performance of the CHPs. - The Contractor will receive additional advanced training from the manufacturer for the operation and maintenance of the equipment.

-- The fine-tuning measures will be implemented by May 2024. - The updated SO2 correction factor will be implemented in May 2024; the MT, IEC, and project proponent have no further comments on this implementation. - The CHP expert will visit in May 2024. - The Contractor will receive additional training in December 2024.
+Based on this study, it was proposed to implement a correction factor in the CEMS to adjust for the methane gas interference.
+After review by MT and IEC, the correction factor was implemented in May 2024.
+To address the HCl exceedances recorded from November 2023 and April 2024, the Contractor implemented fine tuning measures such as reviewing the ignition temperature curve, spark plug condition check and adjusting the intake & exhaust valves on the cylinder to reduce the fluctuations in HCl emissions and keep within the permissible limit.
+A CHP expert from Europe visited the ORRC1 facility in May 2024 to review the performance of the CHPs.
+The Contractor will receive additional advanced training from the manufacturer for the operation and maintenance of the equipment.
+The updated SO2 correction factor was implemented on 17 May 2024.
+The CHP expert visited in from 20-24 May 2024 and report submitted in June; Contractor will begin reviewing the report in July.
+The Contractor will receive additional training in December 2024.
+Cogeneration Unit 3 (CHP 3) To address the ongoing NO_x exceedances, fine tuning measures of CHP 3 were implemented such as reviewing the ignition temperature curve, spark plug condition check and adjusting the intake & exhaust valves on the cylinder is being conducted to reduce the fluctuations in NO_x emissions and to keep within the permissible limit.
+To address the SO2 exceedances recorded from October 2023 - April 2024, SO2 sampling and testing was completed by a third-party laboratory that showed lower SO2 values than those reported by the CEMS.

-Remedial Works and Follow-up Actions

-Cogeneration Unit 3 (CHP 3)

-- To address the NO_x exceedances, fine tuning of CHP 3 such as reviewing the ignition temperature curve, spark plug condition check and adjusting the intake & exhaust valves on the cylinder is being conducted to reduce the fluctuations in NO_x emissions and to keep within the permissible limit. - To address the SO2 exceedances recorded from October 2023 - April 2024, SO2 sampling and testing was completed by a third-party laboratory that showed lower SO2 values than those reported by the CEMS.
 The lower values measured by the laboratory was attributed to methane gas interference.
-Based on this study, it was proposed to implement a correction factor in the CEMS to adjust for the methane gas interference. - A CHP expert from Europe will visit the ORRC1 facility to review the performance of the CHPs. - The Contractor will receive additional advanced training from the manufacturer for the operation and maintenance of the equipment.

-- The fine-tuning measures will be implemented by May 2024. - The updated SO2 correction factor will be implemented in May 2024; the MT, IEC, and project proponent have no further comments on this implementation. - The CHP expert will visit in May 2024. - The Contractor will receive additional training in December 2024.

-Ammonia Stripping Plant (ASP)
+Based on this study, it was proposed to implement a correction factor in the CEMS to adjust for the methane gas interference.
+After review by MT and IEC, the correction factor was implemented in May 2024.
+A CHP expert from Europe visited the ORRC1 facility in May 2024 to review the performance of the CHPs.
+The Contractor will receive additional advanced training from the manufacturer for the operation and maintenance of the equipment.
+The fine-tuning measures were implemented in May 2024, and further works are ongoing.
+The updated SO2 correction factor was implemented on 17 May 2024.
+The CHP expert visited in from 20-24 May 2024 and report submitted in June; Contractor will begin reviewing the report in July.
+The Contractor will receive additional training in December 2024.
+Ammonia Stripping Plant (ASP) To address the ongoing NO_x exceedances recorded from October 2023 - June 2024, the Contractor conducted an overhaul of the ASP and arranged for a visit by the supplier to improve the reliability and performance of the system.
+To address the ongoing SO2 exceedances recorded from October 2023 - June 2024, SO2 sampling and The overhaul of the ASP was completed 6 May 2024 The supplier could not visit in June 2024 as planned and will be rescheduled.